aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
- <sup>5</sup>&nbsp;Then spoke the king Aḥashverosh and said unto Esther the queen: ‘Who is he, and where is he, that he dare presume in his heart to do so?’ <sup>6</sup>&nbsp;And Esther said: ‘An adversary and an enemy, even this wicked Haman.’
-Then Haman was terrified before the king and the queen. <sup>7</sup>&nbsp;And the king arose in his wrath from the banquet of wine and went into the palace garden; but Haman remained to make request for his life to Esther the queen; for he saw that there was evil determined against him by the king.
+ <sup>5</sup>&nbsp;Then spoke the king Aḥashverosh and said unto Esther the queen: ‘Who is he, and where is he, that he dare presume in his heart to do so?’ <sup>6</sup>&nbsp;And Esther said: ‘An adversary and an enemy, even this wicked Hâman.’
+Then Hâman was terrified before the king and the queen. <sup>7</sup>&nbsp;And the king arose in his wrath from the banquet of wine and went into the palace garden; but Hâman remained to make request for his life to Esther the queen; for he saw that there was evil determined against him by the king.
 </div></td> </tr>